JoooHannesk/tbrestclientlib/README.md

 * iOS >= 17.5
 * macOS >= 14.0

-Linux is currently unsupported bceause of an incompatibility in a way this library uses `URLSession`.
-A workaround seems to exist but was not further investigated or tested.
+Linux is currently unsupported due to an incompatibility in how this library uses `URLSession`.
+While a potential workaround exists, it has not been fully investigated or tested.
+Additionally, since version 0.0.11, *OSLog* is used for logging, which is also currently unsupported by Swift on Linux.
+(Both were added as a ToDo 😉)

-* Please refer to library documentation: [Requirements](https://tbrestclientlib.kinzig-developer-docs.com/documentation/tbrestclientlib/#Requirements)
+* Please refer to library DocC documentation: [Requirements](https://tbrestclientlib.kinzig-developer-docs.com/documentation/tbrestclientlib/#Requirements)

 ## Installation
 * Please refer to library documentation: [Installation](https://tbrestclientlib.kinzig-developer-docs.com/documentation/tbrestclientlib/installation)